whscienceteacher/whscienceteacher.github.io/README.md

 [Velocity and Acceleration Example](/examples/vanda/) - **Measurement/Problem** - Shows dots moving to demonstrate what it means to have velocity with or without acceleration in different directions.
 All use "positive is to the right and negative is to the left" as a frame of reference.
 If you add [#numbers](/examples/vanda/#numbers) on the end it shows numbers for the velocity and acceleration (no units since on the screen it is arbitrary).
 There is also a version that includes an object [moving in a cicle](/examples/vanda/circle).

+[Wave Comparison](/wavecomparison/) - **Physics** - The app generates two waves and students compare them on frequency, wavelength, period, and amplitude.
+It shows both longitudinal and transverse waves.
+Users an select individual particles to make them easier to track.

 [Wave Measurement Practice](/wavemprac/) - **Physics** - The app generates a graph of a wave on a grid.
 Students practice measuring wavelength, amplitude, and number of waves.
 The app checks if they are right and keeps track of how many they have in a row.

 [Wave Measure Simple](/wavemeasure/simple/) - **Measurement/Problem** - The app generates a wave.
 Students measure the wavelength and period using a digital ruler and stopwatch.
 There are fixed examples to do as a class and then randomly generated practice waves.
 See the [patreon post](https://www.patreon.com/posts/50026542) for the formula for the correct answer for the practice waves.